cadet/CADET-Core/doc/interface/unit_operations/radial_flow_column_1D_config.rst

 CADET offers two spatial discretization methods: Finite Volumes (FV) and Discontinuous Galerkin (DG).
 Each method has its own set of input fields.
 While both methods approximate the same solution to the same underlying model, they may differ in terms of computational performance.
-The radial DG method uses exact integration with rho-weighted mass matrices to accurately capture the cylindrical geometry.

 For further information on the choice of discretization methods and their parameters, see :ref:`spatial_discretization_methods`.